Gradient Shrinking Ricci Solitons and Modified Sectional Curvature: Introduction

 \begin{theorem} Let $(M^4,\,g,\,f)$ be a $4$-dimensional compact gradient shrinking Ricci soliton satisfying \eqref{grs}.
 If $\overline{K} \geq \varepsilon $, $S \geq \delta$ and $\frac{21}{2}<2 \delta+12 \varepsilon$, then the following inequality holds: where $\alpha =\frac{4(1-\varepsilon)}{\delta}-\frac{2}{3}-\left(1-\varepsilon\right)+ \frac{\delta}{6}$. \end{theorem}

 It is of significant interest to investigate the topological properties of compact four-dimensional gradient shrinking Ricci solitons.
-The classical Hitchin–Thorpe inequality \cite{Thorpe, Hitchin} asserts that any compact four-dimensional Einstein manifold satisfies where $\chi(M)$ and $\tau(M)$ denote the Euler cha\-rac\-teristic and the signature of $M^4,$ respectively (cf. \cite[Theorem 6.35]{Besse}).
+The classical Hitchin--Thorpe inequality \cite{Thorpe, Hitchin} asserts that any compact four-dimensional Einstein manifold sa\-tis\-fies where $\chi(M)$ and $\tau(M)$ denote the Euler cha\-rac\-teristic and the signature of $M^4,$ respectively (cf. \cite[Theorem 6.35]{Besse}).
 This inequality provides a purely topological obstruction to the existence of an Einstein metric on a given compact four-manifold.

-Since gradient Ricci solitons are natural generalizations of Einstein manifolds—and given that the known examples of nontrivial gradient shrinking Ricci solitons on $\mathbb{CP}^2\sharp (- \mathbb{CP}^2)$ and $\mathbb{CP}^2\sharp 2(- \mathbb{CP}^2)$ also satisfy (\ref{HTeq})—it is natural to ask whether a similar topological restriction holds in this more general setting\footnote{As shown in \cite{Derd, FLGR0, Li}, any compact four-dimensional gradient shrinking Ricci soliton necessarily satisfies $\chi(M)>|\tau(M)|$ (i.e., Berger's inequality).}.
+Since gradient Ricci solitons are natural generalizations of Einstein ma\-ni\-folds-- and given that the known examples of nontrivial gradient shrinking Ricci solitons on $\mathbb{CP}^2\sharp (- \mathbb{CP}^2)$ and $\mathbb{CP}^2\sharp 2(- \mathbb{CP}^2)$ also satisfy (\ref{HTeq})--- it is natural to ask whether a similar topological restriction holds in this more general setting\footnote{As shown in \cite{Derd, FLGR0, Li}, any compact four-dimensional gradient shrinking Ricci soliton necessarily satisfies $\chi(M)>|\tau(M)|$ (i.e., Berger's inequality).}.
 This question was explicitly posed by H.-D. Cao \cite[Problem 6]{caoALM11}, and partial answers have been obtained in \cite{CRZpams,MR3128968,MR2672426,Tadano}.
-In the sequel, by imposing a lower bound on the modified sectional curvature $\overline{K},$ we establish a Hitchin-Thorpe type inequality for $4$-dimensional gradient shrinking Ricci solitons.
+In the sequel, by imposing a lower bound on the modified sectional curvature $\overline{K},$ we establish a Hitchin--Thorpe type inequality for $4$-dimensional gradient shrinking Ricci solitons.